MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/getbulkuploadurl.md

 ## <a name="request"></a>Request Elements
 The *GetBulkUploadUrlRequest* object defines the [body](#request-body) and [header](#request-header) elements of the service operation request.
 The elements must be in the same order as shown in the [Request SOAP](#request-soap).

+> [!NOTE]
+> Unless otherwise noted below, all request elements are required.

 ### <a name="request-body"></a>Request Body Elements

 |Element|Description|Data Type|